Chasen-Jeffries/Chasen-Jeffries/README.md

 ---

 ### 🚀 **My Current Projects:**
 - **Dissertation:** This study explores the role of patent systems in boosting innovation and economic growth.
-It seeks to improve how we measure their effects, understand their impact, and identify the best form of patent protection for countries
+It seeks to improve how we measure them, understand their impact, and identify the best form of patent protections for countries
 - **Simulating Olson's Bandits:** This research uses Agent-Based Modeling to study Olson's 'Roving vs Stationary Bandits' concept, focusing on how different governance styles affect society and the economy.
 - **Predicting Political Instability:** This project creates an ensemble model to forecast political instability, providing insights for proactive measures and strategic planning.